Our Favourite Anchorages of

 #2 - Balding Bay

-An unofficial free-beach (nude) you can drop your anchor and loose your threads for the day to work on that all over tan and get back in touch with nature without really offending anyone.
-Be aware there are no legal nude beaches in Queensland, so you'll be technically breaking the law along with the rest of the nude people on the beach.
-Adjacent to Radical Bay, Balding Bay has a similar swell and wind profile so it too is a great place to visit for the day, but don't stay overnight as it tends to be rolly.
-Anchor where indicated in about 2-3 meters under your keel, keeping in mind the day's tidal conditions which brings the sandy beach quite close to you at low tide.
+An unofficial free-beach (nude), you can drop your anchor and lose your threads for the day to work on that all-over tan and get back in touch with nature without really offending anyone.
+Be aware there are no legal nude beaches in Queensland, so you’ll be technically breaking the law along with the rest of the nude people on the beach.
+Adjacent to Radical Bay, Balding Bay has a similar swell and wind profile so it too is a great place to visit for the day, but don’t stay overnight as it tends to be rolly.
+Anchor where indicated in about 2-3 metres under your keel, keeping in mind the day’s tidal conditions which bring the sandy beach quite close to you at low tide.

 Balding Bay on Magnetic Island